praetorian-inc/nebula/DEVELOPMENT.md

 ## Stages

 Modules use stages to build their capabilities.
-Stages are like go versions of Unix utilities.
-They take a context, configuration options, and an input channel, perform a single function on the input data, and return an output channel.
+Stages are a core concept in the AWS Recon Framework, enabling the creation of modular and reusable capabilities for processing AWS resources.
+Each stage represents a step in a pipeline, taking input from the previous stage and providing output to the next stage.
+This allows for flexible and composable workflows.

 ### Chaining Stages

+A stage is a function that processes data and passes it along to the next stage.
+Stages are implemented as Go functions that take a context, options, and an input channel, and return an output channel.
 Stages are intended to be chained together to enable the [pipeline](https://go.dev/blog/pipelines) pattern.
 Stages allow for composable pipelines with code reuse.

 The `ChainStages` function handles the pipeline assembly.
 It uses generics to specify the input and output of the rendered pipeline.
 It verifies that the initial stage's input matches the specified input type, the last stage's output matches the output type, and all chained stages have compatible types.